Nayan156/Dashboard/README.md

 ## Installation:
 - Clone the repository
-- open terminal and run "npm install"
+- open terminal and install all dependencies by running "npm install" command

 ## Install Dependencies Command
     npm install